hazelgrove/hazel/INSTALL.md

 echo-html` echos that path to the terminal, so that you don't have to remember it.

-You can also run `make repl` to get a REPL in which you can play with the core Hazel functions.
+You can also run `make repl` to get a REPL in which you can play with the definitions in `hazelcore`.
+The definitions in `hazelweb` cannot be used in the REPL because that package needs a browser environment to run.